 Other signs and symptoms

-People with severe Crohn's disease also may experience:
+People with severe Crohn's disease may also experience symptoms outside of the intestinal tract, including:

 - Inflammation of skin, eyes and joints